Eko SB Hariyanto

 Fellow Since 1992

-This profile was prepared when Eko SB Hariyanto was elected to the Ashoka Fellowship in 1992.
+This description of Eko SB Hariyanto's work was prepared when Eko SB Hariyanto was elected to the Ashoka Fellowship in 1992.

 Working in Mataram, eastern Indonesia, Eko Hariyanto is organizing grassroots community groups to take far greater charge of local development planning and management and to actively press both government and outside development organizations to help but only in far more respectful, less controlling ways.